Please Note: This article was updated 5/22/17

 Some bread machines, but not all, require that the liquid be heated to a certain temperature before being added to the bread pan.
 My Zo has a preheat cycle.
 So I just put the liquids in the bread pan and the machine takes care of heating everything up the the correct temperature before it begins the first kneading cycle.

 In terms of actually placing the ingredients in the pan, most bread machine manufacturers recommend that yeast be placed in a sort of nest in the bread machine pan.
-Here’s a picture of how my bread machine pan looks when I’m making raisin bread.
+Here’s a picture of how my bread machine pan looks when I’m making Banana Raisin Bread.
 See the yeast nestled in the flour?

 Bread Machine Yeast